-1.3.10.
-Using non-production container images for external services
+1.3.8.
+Non-production container images for external services

-In order to minimize the time it takes to deploy Sitecore Experience Platform (SXP) to Kubernetes clusters for non-production use, Sitecore uses open source container images for the external Microsoft SQL Server, Apache Solr, and RedisLabs Redis services.
+To minimize the time it takes to deploy Sitecore Experience Platform (SXP) to Kubernetes clusters for non-production use, Sitecore uses container images for the external Microsoft SQL Server, SolrCloud, and RedisLabs Redis services.